RafanLiya/AboutRafanLiya/README.md

 - 💞️ I’m looking to collaborate on any projects which align with my interests and the languages I am currently learning
 - 📫 How to reach me?
 Email me via rafanliya@gmail.com
 - 😄 Pronouns? he/him
-- ⚡ Fun fact: Kagura Bachi is peak
+- ⚡ Fun fact: Kagurabachi is peak

 <!---
 RafanLiya/RafanLiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.